 Butterflies make the world a little more colorful.
 Their vivid wing coloration and fluttering flight path lend a special touch of beauty to nature.
 However, butterflies do more than just paint a pretty picture.
 They help flowers pollinate, eat plenty of weedy plants and provide a food source for other animals.
 In addition, their presence or absence can tell us a lot about the local environment.

 Adult butterflies drink nectar from blossoms on flowering plants.
 Butterflies use a long proboscis to reach deep into the bloom to get at the nectar.
-The proboscis is a part of their mouth, much like a long straw, that butterflies curl into a spiral when not eating.
+The proboscis, which is a part of their mouths, works like a long straw that butterflies curl into a spiral when not using.
 Like bees and other pollinators, butterflies pick up pollen while they sip a flower’s nectar.
-Once they’re off to another plant, the pollen goes with them, helping pollinate the plant species.
+Once they’re off to another plant, the pollen goes with them, helping to pollinate the plant species.
 About one third of the food people eat depends on the work of pollinators such as butterflies.

 Keeping Organisms in Check

 Butterflies in the larval, or caterpillar, stage consume the leaves of host plants.
 Caterpillars have chewing mouthpieces that allow them to eat through leaves quickly, using them as an energy source while the larvae grow.
 Some caterpillars eat flowers or seed pods as well.
 As a result, they may help plants lose leaves prior to autumn, or help keep certain plant species from propagating out of control.
 Butterflies are typically very specific as to the type of plant on which they feed.
 For example, during its caterpillar stage, the monarch butterfly only eats milkweed plants.
 Although adult butterflies typically do not prey on animals, at least one butterfly species - the harvester - helps keep aphid populations in check by eating them.
 Other adult butterfly species eat rotting fruit, carrion or animal excrement, thus ridding the environment of waste.